Hey, I’m Stef. Welcome to my Hustlers University review.

 Tate is basically taking free online information, repackaging it in Discord, then convincing you that the world is against you and you need his training to break free.

 I’m also not a fan of of cheesy names like moneybag Madden…just seems childish.

 Also, I saw some positive reviews of Andrew’s cold email training, but it’s mostly just a rip off of Cold Email Mastery.
 I’m surprised there hasn’t been a lawsuit.
 And if you really want to learn skills like copywriting, SEO, eCom, or Amazon, there are way better courses out there.

 I have yet to see one actual student who’s made millions, despite Tate and co. claiming they’re everywhere.
 If you really want to earn passive income online, I suggest looking elsewhere.

 Hustlers University costs $49.99/month plus taxes and fees where applicable.
 Tate even goes so far as to say “it’s only $50 brokies”.

 But $50 a month for a year is $600, which could easily pay for LEGIT training in online skills.
 You could build the foundations of a legit business with that money rather than learning the basics.

 I might pay like $10-$20 for this course, but definitely not $50 a month.
 Almost all of it could be found for free.

 So, while it’s definitely not a scam, it’s definitely not a high-level course.
-Tate also claims that the price is going p in 2023, so it may end up being $75 – $100 a month or more.
+Tate also claims that the price is going up soon, so it may end up being $75 – $100 a month or more.